-Any Magikarp or Gyarados can turn out to be Shiny, whether it's in the wild, from a Lure at a PokéStop, or attracted by Incense.
-As long as it spawns, it can be Shiny!
+Any Pokémon with a shiny form in the game can turn out to be Shiny when you encounter it, whether it's in the wild, from a Lure at a PokéStop, or attracted by Incense.

 In other words, Lure and Incense away!